 Waterloo might not be an obvious option for most travelers.
 However, it’s a stunning place to stay on your visit to London.
 While it might seem more average than other London areas, Waterloo offers a lot to do and see.
 First, Waterloo is rich in theaters, with some being world-class, like The Old Vic and the National Theatre.
 Waterloo is also an excellent place to experience London’s lively nightlife.
 Kennington Road is brimming with cafés and gastropubs that cater to post-work Londoners.

 To top things, Waterloo is centrally located, which means you’ll be within walking distance from many landmarks, especially those along the South Bank.
 It also has excellent connections on the London Underground, and there are plenty of bus routes running through the area.
+If you need help getting started, here’s a list of cheap hotels near Waterloo.

 The only question now is which area you’ll choose to stay in London – as there are many great choices!
 If you have questions about these best areas to stay in London?
 Let me know in the comments or ask it in my London Travel Tips Facebook group!